Therapeutic Focus - Gastrointestinal and Inflammation | Takeda Pharmaceuticals

-To make a real difference, we must truly understand how GI and liver diseases impact the everyday lives of patients.
+To make a real difference, we must understand how GI and inflammatory diseases impact the everyday lives of patients.
 Routines are interrupted, symptom management takes precedence, and embarrassment can make the emotional pain just as present as the physical.
-Our approach is a simple one: if there is a need, we will seek to meet it; if there is a patient, we will strive to find a viable treatment solution for them.
+Our approach is a simple one: we work where the needs of patients intersect with promising science.

-GI inflammation including advancement in inflammatory bowel diseases (ulcerative colitis and Crohn’s disease), and their associated complications such as perianal fistulas, short bowel syndrome and intestinal failure.
-This focus area also includes celiac disease and other gastrointestinal inflammatory diseases such as eosinophilic esophagitis.
+Inflammatory Bowel Disease (IBD): includes IBD (ulcerative colitis and Crohn’s disease) and associated complications such as perianal fistulas, short bowel syndrome and intestinal failure.

 Celiac Disease: complements our efforts in IBD as another GI inflammatory disease.
 Our aim is to deliver disease-modifying treatments by targeting a range of mechanisms including immune response, tolerance, and protein degradation.

 Dermatological & Rheumatic Diseases: focus on inflammatory diseases such as psoriasis, psoriatic arthritis, systemic lupus erythematosus (SLE) and the exploration of additional immune-mediated diseases.

 Liver Diseases: focus on three distinct areas: select rare monogenic liver diseases, fibrosis in chronic liver diseases such as nonalcoholic steatohepatitis (NASH) and select end-stage liver diseases.

 Neurogastric Disorders: encompass a diverse range of diseases including gastroparesis and cyclic vomiting syndrome.